Technical Implementation

 The Book

-The Book is a Pandas DataFrame with columns as defined by book-v1.yaml, with respect to column name and data format, as well as the sort order of the columns.
-It is the only data structure of Bankr, which is saved to and read from disk during normal operations.
+The Book is a Pandas DataFrame with mandatory and optional columns or Figures.
+From the allowed optional Figures, a subset can be selected using book-v3.yaml.
+The Book is the only data structure of Bankr, which is saved to and read from disk during normal operations.
 All other data needed for presentation of the banking data is generated on the fly.

-A Transaction ID or UUID is marking each Transaction.
-It is generated during the parsing of CSV data, or when adding a Transaction manually.
-Within the Pandas DataFrame of the Book, it is used as an index.
+An Entry ID (or UUID) is marking each Entry individually.
+It is generated during the parsing of CSV data, or when adding an Entry manually.
+Within the Pandas DataFrame of the Book, it is used technically as the index.

-As seen in the section Data Structure above, a backup of the pickled data is generated during pickling of the Book, which is typically the last step in data processing for CLI commands, which change the content of the Book.
+As seen in the section Data Structure above, a backup of the pickled data is generated during pickling of the Book, which is typically the last step in data processing for CLI commands, and which changes the content of the Book.

 The basic data manipulation process is receiving or parsing new data in CSV format from the exports of the bank accounts.
-When parsing, we generate a Raw Page from the CSV, which is similar to a Page, but containing the data as strings and potentially having unused columns.
-After generating an ID for each Transaction within the Raw Page, and calculating the cents of the Transaction, the Raw Page is conditioned.
+When parsing, we generate a Raw Page from the CSV, which is similar to a Page, but contains the data as strings and has potentially unused columns.
+After generating an Entry ID within the Raw Page, and calculating the cents of the Entry, the Raw Page is validated.
 This means that the Raw Page is modified having the a.m. format of the Pandas DataFrame.
 The steps of the data manipulation are described here.

 Pages

-Pages are just parts of the Book with respect to Transactions, where the Pandas DataFrame of a Page follows the data structure described in book-v1.yaml.
+Pages are just parts of the Book with respect to Entries, where the Pandas DataFrame of a Page follows the data structure of the Book.

-Pages typically exist after parsing of CSV, or as a database for the calculation of data to be presented.
+Pages typically exist after parsing of a CSV, or as a database to calculate data to be presented.

 The major data manipulation steps during routine operation of Bankr are: